addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Attach the Internet Gateway
 ---------------------------
-Use the following awscli command to create an Internet Gateway to the VPC.
+Use the following awscli command to attach the Internet Gateway to the VPC.

 .. code-block::